 Bed bugs move around all the time, from one infested area to another, feeding and breeding on anything that moves.
 With these simple precautions, you can discover and prevent major bed bug infestations in your home:

 - If you buy secondhand furniture, always look for signs of bed bugs before bringing them home.
-Cover your bed or mattress with something that makes the bugs easier to see.
+Cover your bed or mattress with something that makes the bugs easier to see and react quickly if you spot a bed bug.
 You can get encasements specifically made for this purpose, that are resistant to tearing and the colors make the bed bugs very easy to spot.

 - Keep your home clean and clutter free, this reduced hiding places a great deal.
 Many people get bed bug bites while traveling, so you should at least check the mattress and pillows in the hotel room.
 Don’t place your luggage on the bed or floor, use luggage racks instead.
 This decreases the chance of traveling home with blind passengers.